 We strongly encourage getting the flu vaccination.
 Getting the flu vaccine each year helps keep families healthy, keeps children in school and reduces the spread of the flu.
 This is especially important during the COVID-19 pandemic.
 If you have questions about the flu vaccine, you may contact your doctor’s office, call us at 865-215-5150 or visit www.cdc.gov/flu.

 (This video was produced in October of 2017).

-Flu season is just weeks away.
-And, sadly, for one Knoxville resident, this time of year is a reminder of a loved one lost.
+Sadly, for one Knoxville resident, flu season is a reminder of a loved one lost.